What do we mean by Predatory Dumping?

 For the success of predatory dumping, it is essential that the government and international trade regulators do not impose curbs and restrictions on those products in the long term.
-These restrictions may include the imposition of anti-dumping import duties and tariffs, setting up of import quota or an embargo, entering into trade agreements, etc. International trade regulators, such as the World Trade Organization (WTO) and the European Union (EU) may advocate total censorship of such activities in the respective countries.
+These restrictions may include imposing anti-dumping import duties and tariffs, setting up an import quota or an embargo, entering into trade agreements, etc. International trade regulators, such as the World Trade Organization (WTO) and the European Union (EU), may advocate total censorship of such activities in the respective countries.

 Example of Predatory Dumping

 Let us understand predatory dumping with the help of an example.
-The case dates back to 2012, when the US retail chain Walmart acquired a 51% stake in the local retail chain of Massmart in South Africa.
-Massmart was then the second largest distributor of consumer goods in South Africa.
+The case dates back to 2012 when the US retail chain Walmart acquired a 51% stake in the local retail chain of Massmart in South Africa.
+Massmart was then the second-largest distributor of consumer goods in South Africa.
 Walmart’s sole intention was to sell its products at rock-bottom prices through the network of Massmart stores and distribution chains.
-This have forced competition out of the market after some time.
+This has forced competition out of the market after some time.
 The merged entity would become the only operational player in the country.
-And thus take the form of a monopoly power.
+And thus take the form of monopoly power.

 In addition, the merger also caught the attention of the WTO.
-The WTO tribunal immediately imposed quantitative restrictions.
+The World Trade Organization tribunal immediately imposed quantitative restrictions.
 According to this, only a limited amount of goods could be imported or even exported from South Africa within the specified period of time.
 It was intended to ensure that Walmart did not flood the country with its underpriced products and destroy local industries.

 Quiz on Predatory Dumping